qvacher/yescapa-test/README.md

 - [x] Retrieve data from store

 ### **Vehicule details**
-- [ ] Create the details layout
+- [x] Create the details layout
+  - [x] Create the details page
+  - [x] Create the reassurance component
 - [ ] Create the details component
-- [ ] Create the reassurance component
 - [ ] Retrieve data from store